bbc/gst-ttml-subtitles/README.md

 Type | Description
 -----|------------
 GstSubtitleElement|Describes an inline text element resulting from a `span` or `br`.
-GstSubtitleBlock|Describes a block of text resulting from a `div` or `p` element.
+GstSubtitleBlock|Describes a block of text resulting from a `p` element.
 Contains one or more GstSubtitleElements.
-GstSubtitleRegion|Describes an on-screen region into which subtitles may be rendered.
+GstSubtitleRegion|Describes an on-screen region into which subtitles may be rendered, corresponding to a TTML `region` element.
 Contans zero or more GstSubtitleBlocks.
 GstSubtitleStyleSet|Describes the styling options that should be applied to an element.
 All three of the types above have a GstSubtitleStyleSet associated with them.

 For each scene, the parser creates objects of the above types to describe the layout of its components and attaches them as metadata (using a metadata type, GstSubtitleMeta, also defined in the library) to the GstBuffer that holds the text from that scene.
 Within the GstBuffer, the text associated with each GstSubtitleElement sits within its own GstMemory and is indexed by a field in the corresponding GstSubtitleElement structure.